 I am slowly learning how to cope with this type of stress and overwhelm.
 The hardest part is putting on the brakes before I panic, but if I do end up stressed, I remember that there are things I can do to calm myself down.

 Stress, anxiety, and INFJ overwhelm are all temporary, which helps me to know that everything will, eventually, be okay.

 Walking away from whatever is overwhelming you and, instead, focusing on something that is fun, relaxing, or therapeutic is the first rule of combatting stress.
-Self-talk also helps me in acute situations.
+Self-talk helps me in acute situations.
 Also, consider ditching the caffeine…it just adds to anxiety, stress, and disrupts your sleep (sleep is sacred), and it’s counter intuitive to a relaxed state of mind.

-Here are some self-care ideas I do when I feel INFJ overwhelm take over, or I start to feel really stressed out.
+Here are some healthy self-care ideas I do when I feel INFJ overwhelm take over, or I start to feel really stressed out.

 - Walk away for awhile.

 - A 10 minute meditation does wonders.

 - Talk to my husband or close friend.

 - Do 10-15 minutes of yoga stretches.

 - Turn on some soothing music helps a lot.

 - I turn my focus to reading or a loved hobby.

 - Exercising vigorously for anxiety or stretching for relaxation.

 - Practice my deep breathing (may include meditation).

-- I schedule a massage (long or short, based on how I’m feeling).
+- Schedule a massage (long or short, based on how I’m feeling).

 - Write just for fun – no rules (poems, journal).

 - Take a long hot bath or shower to relax and ease muscles.

-- Watching something funny or uplifting changes my mood.
+- Watch something funny or uplifting changes my mood.

-- Sometime I just need to spend a little time with my family.
+- Spend a little extra time with my family or friends.

-- Hiking or going for a long walk to clear my mind.
+- Hike or go for a long walk to clear my mind.

 - For a longer break, a day trip might be in order.

 - Looking through some old photos makes me feel at ease.

 - Snuggle up to my introverted cat, which feels good.

-- Sometimes I just take a deep breath and count it out.
+- Sometimes take a deep breath and count it out.